esheldon/nsim/config/README.md

 - sim-eg01 shear 0.08
     - + run-eg01r01 nwalkers=80, burnin=400,nstep=200
-    - + run-eg01r02 same for more stats
+    - + run-eg01r02
-        - NOT YET RUN (do we need it?)
+        draw from priors, pretty high error, just a test
+    - + run-eg01r03
+        draw from priors, and more nstep

 - sim-eg02 shear 0.04
     - trying to see if improves over 0.08, might be a clue